XIAOLingQ/AUG/readme.md

 ## 📖 Overview

-AUG (Automated UML Model Generation) is an innovative tool that leverages the GLM4-9B model to automate UML diagram generation from natural language requirements.
+AUG (Automated UML Model Generation) is an innovative tool that leverages the GLM_UML model to automate UML diagram generation from natural language requirements.
 Our system achieves state-of-the-art performance in generating class diagrams, use case diagrams, and sequence diagrams.

 ### Key Features